jverkoey/material-components-ios-1/.github/ISSUE_TEMPLATE/Team_handbook.md

 - Individual items describing the negative aspects of this variant.

+Action items:

+- A list of actions that will have to be taken in order to make this handbook change.

 ## Variant 2: A single-sentence description of this variant.

 A longer-form description of the variant.